bilalcaliskan/kube-pod-terminator/README.md

 [![Go version](https://img.shields.io/github/go-mod/go-version/bilalcaliskan/kube-pod-terminator)](https://github.com/bilalcaliskan/kube-pod-terminator)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-On some Kubernetes versions, there is a problem that pods stuck in `Terminating` status on some circumstances.
-This tool runs in Kubernetes cluster and connects to the kube-apiserver, discovers Terminating pods which are in `Terminating` status more than 30 minutes.
+On some Kubernetes versions, there is a problem that pods stuck in **Terminating** status on some circumstances.
+This tool runs in Kubernetes cluster and connects to the **kube-apiserver**, discovers Terminating pods which are in **Terminating** status more than 30 minutes.

 ## Configuration